TRAINING

 Michael Kotrly is a barrister at One Essex Court in London.
 He has a broad practice spanning commercial litigation, arbitration (both investor-state and commercial) and advisory work.

 Michael’s legal career has spanned three continents, having practiced in Toronto, Dubai, and London.
-His advocacy experience spans commercial and investment treaty arbitral tribunals as well as courts in England and Ontario (Canada).
-Prior to being called to the English Bar and completing pupillage, Michael was a Senior Associate in the International Arbitration Group at Freshfields Bruckhaus Deringer LLP in London.
+His advocacy experience spans commercial and investment treaty arbitral tribunals as well as courts in England, Dubai and Ontario (Canada).
+Prior to his transfer to the English Bar, Michael was a Senior Associate in the International Arbitration Group at Freshfields Bruckhaus Deringer LLP in London.

-Michael has been listed as a Future Leader in International Arbitration by Who’s Who Legal since 2018, and most recently was listed as a “Most highly regarded” Future Leader in International Arbitration among Non-Partners in EMEA with referees describing him as a “spectacular advocate and brilliant intellect”.
+Michael has been listed as a Future Leader in International Arbitration by Who’s Who Legal (now Lexology Index) since 2018, with referees describing him in 2022as a “spectacular advocate and brilliant intellect”, and in2025 he was listed as “Most Highly Regarded” within that category.

-Michael was part of the faculty for the first ROAP EMEA edition in 2021.
+Michael has been part of the faculty since the first ROAP EMEA edition in 2021.

 Bartosz Krużewski, head of the Litigation & Dispute Resolution Practice in Continental Europe at Clifford Chance and a partner in Warsaw, specialises in international arbitration.
 His experience includes advising renewable energy, financial, oil and gas and transportation clients in commercial and investment treaty arbitrations.
 For the past six years, Bartosz has been the President of the Arbitration Committee at ICC Poland and a member of the Board of ICC Poland.
 Bartosz is a member of the ICC and the ICC Commission and an arbitrator in institutional and ad hoc arbitration proceedings.